 This is the most overwhelming part in the performance tool – by far.
 In Figure 5, all of the data is folded.

 You can unfold Frames, Interactions, the main thread and more.

 The most useful part for debugging performance issues (and debugging in general) is the Main part (Figure 6).
-We will use other parts during this book, but since this is the most useful tool, let’s see an example of what it gives you.
+We will use other parts at times, but since this is the most useful tool, let’s see an example of what it gives you.

 This way, you can quickly see what is the overall time of the frame and what functions made the most impact lengthening it.

 Below the flame chart, there’s another chart (Figure 7).
 DOM nodes and other assets that can accumulate over time.

 The blue part is memory, red is document, green is DOM nodes, yellow is listeners and purple is GPU memory.
 This part shows you trends in your app and can be useful when tracking down memory leaks.